Nextiva / Blog / Customer Experience

 2) Assign high AHT agents a low AHT buddy

 Training shouldn’t end at the end of your onboarding process.
-Identify successful agents with low AHT and pair them up with an agent who has a high AHT.
+Identify successful agents with low AHT and pair them with an agent with a high AHT.

 Working in real-time next to an agent means the low AHT agent can document and provide tips to avoid unnecessary delays.